Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Acid Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, an acid puddle is created underneath the survivor.
 		// - "Acid Chance"
 		// - "Acid Hit Mode"
+		// "Acid Rock Break" - When the Super Tank's rock breaks, it creates an acid puddle.
+		// - "Acid Rock Chance"
 		// Requires "st_acid.smx" to be installed.
 		"Acid Ability"
 		{
+			// Allow human-controlled Super Tanks to use this ability.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Human Ability"				"0"

+			// Determines how many times human-controlled Super Tanks can use their abilities in one life.
+			// --
+			// Minimum: 1
+			// Maximum: 9999999999
+			"Human Ammo"				"5"

+			// Human-controlled Super Tanks must wait this long before using their abilities again.
+			// --
+			// Minimum: 0.0
+			// Maximum: 9999999999.0
+			"Human Cooldown"			"30.0"

 			// Enable this ability.
 			// Note: This setting does not affect the "Acid Hit" setting.
 			// --